antoinetavant/learntools/TPM2PPF_learntools/core/README.md

 # Writing an exercise module - defining Problems

-The majority of the work in writing an exercise module is defining a `learntools.core.Problem` subclass for each of your problems.
+The majority of the work in writing an exercise module is defining a `TPM2PPF_learntools.core.Problem` subclass for each of your problems.
 Your `Problem` is essentially responsible for taking care of the three forms of interaction described above - checking code, hinting, and showing solutions.

 ## Hints